xvdp/magi/README.md

 # Magi
 *Magister Lt. teacher*

+## WIP - currently in translation from private repos

 A collection of augmentation, training and dataloader wrappers for `pytorch`.
 This set of tools was built to address the fact that world data is multimodal, one may want to pass images alongside with annotations, sounds or graphs into a learner, or a collection of data may require to share parameters across multiple models, or a model may require benchmarking across augmentation ranges, or augmentation could require exploration of different probability distributions.